 Tips for Choosing a Financial Advisor

-- Consider an online approach – Research is the key to doing anything successfully in the financial sphere.
-You should investigate the possibility of working with robo-advisor, a low-cost alternative to a traditional advisory relationship.
+- Research is the key to doing anything successfully in the financial sphere.
+You should also investigate the possibility of working with robo-advisor, which is a low-cost alternative to a traditional advisor-client arrangement.

 Photo credit: ©iStock.com/courtneyk, ©iStock.com/courtneyk, ©iStock.com/elenaleonova